ADDRESSING SEXUAL CONCERNS WITH PSYCHOTHERAPY

 People often wonder how psychotherapists address sexual concerns.
 They may have misconceptions based upon the media's tendency to sensationalize what we do.
 Addressing sexual concerns with a therapist, sex therapy, is strictly talk therapy; there is no touching during sessions.
 A great portion of the therapy includes providing clients with education and resources to help them address their challenges.
 The therapist must be a licensed mental health professional.
 What separates these therapists from traditional therapists is the additional rigorous training they receive to treat issues relating to sexuality.

 Common issues addressed include: low sexual desire, painful sex, concerns regarding past sexual trauma, concerns about sexual interests or sexual orientation, trouble with reaching orgasm, and other sexual health issues.

-SIGNS THAT YOU MAY BENEFIT FROM THERAPY TO ADDRESS SEXUAL CONCERNS:
+SIGNS THAT YOU MAY BENEFIT FROM SEX THERAPY: